UHHRobotics22-23/MarimbaBot/marimbabot_bringup/README.md

-# TAMS Master Project 2022/2023 - Music note detection
+# TAMS Master Project 2022/2023 - Bring up the system

 This is main entrance of the whole project, so you need two steps to bringup the whole system.